Neutral Milk Hotel: Hiatus and cult following

-Reunion
+Reunion and second hiatus

 Mangum resurfaced in 2008 with a few solo shows before embarking on full solo tours in 2011 and 2012.
 During this time, Mangum curated a box set of Neutral Milk Hotel material, which included an extended play of unreleased songs titled Ferris Wheel on Fire.
 As Mangum was active again within the music industry, rumors began spreading among fans and music outlets of a potential Neutral Milk Hotel reunion.

 On April 29, 2013, Neutral Milk Hotel officially announced a reunion tour with all four members of the band.
 In an interview with Orlando Weekly, Schneider said: "[The hiatus] certainly wasn't purposeful, and I'm not sure [Mangum] even realized he was being a recluse until it was overwhelmingly the case that everyone was talking about it.
 I've known for seven years that he was going to start touring.
 I didn't know if he was going to actually start doing it, but I knew in my heart that he was working toward it."
 Neutral Milk Hotel toured from 2013 to 2015.
 In a 2014 post on the Neutral Milk Hotel website, the band members wrote how their 2015 tour would be their last tour for the "foreseeable future", and that they were going to take an extended hiatus.
 The post stated: "Dear friends we love you but it's time to say goodbye for the never ending now."